Sunny, with a High Near 78

 Today

-Widespread smoke after 1pm.
 Sunny, with a high near 78.
-Breezy, with a light and variable wind becoming west southwest 13 to 18 mph in the afternoon.
-Winds could gust as high as 28 mph.
+Breezy, with a light southwest wind becoming west 18 to 23 mph in the morning.
+Winds could gust as high as 34 mph.

 Tonight

-Widespread smoke before midnight.
-Mostly clear, with a low around 42.
-Breezy, with a south wind 12 to 17 mph decreasing to 5 to 10 mph in the evening.
-Winds could gust as high as 26 mph.
+Partly cloudy, with a low around 49.
+Breezy, with a west southwest wind 15 to 20 mph becoming south 7 to 12 mph after midnight.
+Winds could gust as high as 30 mph.

 Sunday

-Mostly sunny, with a high near 76.
-Breezy, with a west southwest wind 8 to 13 mph increasing to 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
+Partly sunny, with a high near 73.
+Windy, with a south wind 6 to 11 mph becoming west southwest 20 to 30 mph.
+Winds could gust as high as 45 mph.

 Sunday Night

-A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 40.
-Breezy, with a west wind 12 to 17 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 26 mph.
-Chance of precipitation is 30%.
+Partly cloudy, with a low around 36.
+Windy, with a west southwest wind 19 to 29 mph decreasing to 5 to 15 mph.
+Winds could gust as high as 44 mph.

 Monday

-Mostly sunny, with a high near 67.
-Breezy, with a west wind 5 to 10 mph increasing to 16 to 21 mph in the afternoon.
-Winds could gust as high as 31 mph.
+Mostly sunny, with a high near 71.
+Light and variable wind becoming west southwest 6 to 11 mph in the morning.

 Monday Night